nhrap-dev/FHIT/README.md

 ## Requirements

-The Flood Hazard Import Tool requires Python >3.6, Hazpy, Hazus, and an internet connection.
-See the To Use section on how to install.
+The Flood Hazard Import Tool requires Python, Hazpy, Miniforge, and an internet connection.
+See https://github.com/nhrap-dev/Environment-Setup on how to setup your environment before running FHIT.
+See the To Use section on how to install FHIT.

 ## To Use